jorgegv/rage1/doc/DATAGEN.md

 Also, there is no need for a separate PNG for each sprite.
-You can define all sprites and tiles in the same PNG file, and select pixel and mask data for each of them by using coordinates in the PNG_PIXELS and PNG_MASK lines.
+You can define all sprites and tiles in the same PNG file, and select pixel and mask data for each of them by using coordinates in the PNG_DATA and PNG_MASK lines.

 ### SCREEN data